HermanL02/WarwickUniversity-Notes/202406/Interim Reports.md

 # Project Management and Future Plan
 During this process, Git is mostly used as the version control tool.
 GitHub issues and Jira was used to create new issues and provide a self-sprint period.
-To provide a continuous integration and continuous distribution (CI/CD) process, we used Electron Builder to automatically
+To provide a continuous integration and continuous distribution (CI/CD) process, we used GitHub pipeline to run Electron Builder while we push the code.
 # Evaluation